ytakefuji/bash-shell/README.md

 We can run any line commands (bash, apt, Python, Firefox,...).
 The followings are basic bash commands:

-cd: change directory
+cd: to change directory
-ls: list files or directories (folders)
+ls: to list files or directories (folders)
-pwd: print working directory
+pwd: to print working directory
-touch: create a file
+touch: to create a file
 vi: screen editor
-ps: print processes
+ps: to provide information about the currently running processes
-mkdir: make directory
+mkdir: to make directory
-cat: catalog file content
+cat: to read and concatenate files and give their content as output
 sed: stream editor
 awk: a scripting language used for manipulating data and generating reports
 cut: a command for cutting out the sections from each line of files and writing the result to standard output
-echo: display line of text/string that are passed as an argument crontab -e: an editor creating cron jobs export DISPLAY=:0: exporting a display to remote client df -h: display information related to file systems about total space and available space
+echo: to display line of text/string that are passed as an argument crontab -e: an editor creating cron jobs export DISPLAY=:0: to export a display to remote client df -h: to display information related to file systems about total space and available space
-uniq: Report or filter out repeated lines in a file
+uniq: to report or filter out repeated lines in a file
 ssh:
 ifconfig:
 iwconfig: